 Causing some frequencies to be amplified, and others to be cancelled-out.

-To avoid this problem, mount your acoustic panels flat on the walls, and be sure to spread them evenly thoughout the entire room.
+To avoid this problem, mount your acoustic panels flat on the walls, and be sure to spread them evenly throughout the entire room.

-To get maximum effectiveness from a limited number of panels, avoiding placing panels on BOTH points of opposing walls…and instead, stagger their positions as shown in the above picture.
+To get maximum effectiveness from a limited number of panels, avoid placing panels on BOTH points of opposing walls…and instead, stagger their positions as shown in the above picture.